15 Elite Vegan Athletes Who Prove You Don’t Need Meat

 1. Venus Williams

-Probably the most famous American tennis player in the world, Venus Williams holds four Olympic gold medals, and has won the prestigious Wimbledon women’s singles title five times.
-She decided to go vegan when she was diagnosed with Sjögren’s Syndrome in 2011 and doctors recommended this change to her diet in order to relieve some of her symptoms such as extreme fatigue and joint pain.
+She’s probably the most famous elite vegan athletes on our list.
+And is doubtless the most famous American tennis player in the world, male or female.
+Today, Venus Williams holds four Olympic gold medals, and has won the prestigious Wimbledon women’s singles title five times.
+She decided to go vegan when she was diagnosed with Sjögren’s Syndrome in 2011.
+Doctors recommended this change to her diet in order to relieve some of her symptoms such as extreme fatigue and joint pain.
 Ever since, Venus seems more driven and powerful than ever!

 Image: Wikicommons